In Japan, ‘Mountain Day’ Means Business

 Last month, ramen powerhouse Cup Noodle released a limited edition Mountain Day titanium noodle cooker camping accessory. (“This isn’t the first titanium Cup Noodle cooker that has been released,” Japan Today recently reported, “but it will be the only one with this light green handle.”)
 Tomorrow, a Tokyo department store will sell cuts of raw tuna much larger than usual—playfully nicknamed yamamori, or “heaped up like a mountain,” in commemoration of the holiday.
 E-retailers like L-Breath are hosting Mountain Day sales, too.

-Businesses are aiming for a revenue lift driven by Mountain Day and the Obon festival period, a popular summer vacation time, which starts next week.
+Businesses are aiming for a revenue lift driven by Mountain Day and the Obon festival period, a popular summer holiday time, which starts next week.
 According to Bloomberg Businessweek, retailers and tourism operators might see an $8 billion increase in spending across the tourism, leisure, hospitality, transportation and retail industries.

 Bloomberg found one Japanese schoolteacher who’d already sprung for $700 in camping gear for Mountain Day, and was eyeing a new backpack and tent worth at least another $1,000.